moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 these: technical report writing, CAD based finite element analysis, 3D printing, project management with modern cloud services, an introduction to micro-controllers.
-These are in addition to the design process learning modules which I have converted mostly to active learning pedagogy.
+These are in addition to the design process learning modules which I have converted mostly to an active learning pedagogy.

 We have developed a 15 page `instructor guide`_ for the course that provides week-by-week tasks for all of the involved instructors.
 We have improved the assessment drastically with a comprehensive set of learning objective mastery based rubrics for all of the written and oral assignments.
-These have been utilized for Canvas based ABET assessments with support from Jennifer Quynn and Kara Moloney.
+These have been utilized for Canvas based ABET assessments with support from the CoE (Jennifer Quynn) and the CEE (Kara Moloney).
 This past year we introduced Canvas quizzes for the reading materials to support the active learning shift.
 Lastly, I've enhanced the student peer evaluation process with a combination of CATME_ and custom generated reports.
-In particular, we provide anonymized views of the teams peer scores four times throughout the course to help quickly identify struggling teams.[How has the combo CATME custom generated reports been successful/or improved things?]
+In particular, we provide anonymized views of the teams peer scores four times throughout the course to help quickly identify struggling teams.
+The teams use this information to work on group problems internally and the instructors use it to deliver target interventions and mediation This required us to convince the CoE to buy a site wide software license for CATME.

 I have also worked to improve the project solicitation to gain new industry partners and to strengthen continued relationships with established partners.
-We have relationships with [local, national and international sponsors/organizations including:] Micro-Vu, Buffalo Bicycles, LightRiver Tech, Chalmers University of Technology, UCD Facilities, EksoBionics, Hegemony Tech, UCD ARC, WasteBusters, Wetlands Work, Western Cooling Efficiency Center, UCD Med Center, UCD Vet Med, Seeley International's Integrated Comfort, Felt Bicycles, Nike Research Lab, ICUEMOTION, Sandia National Labs, InSciTech, LLNL, Dillon Engineering, Hill Engineering, and more.
+We have relationships with local, national and international sponsors/organizations including: Micro-Vu, Buffalo Bicycles, LightRiver Tech, Chalmers University of Technology, UCD Facilities, EksoBionics, Hegemony Tech, UCD ARC, WasteBusters, Wetlands Work, Western Cooling Efficiency Center, UCD Med Center, UCD Vet Medicine, Seeley International's Integrated Comfort, Felt Bicycles, Nike Research Lab, ICUEMOTION, Sandia National Labs, InSciTech, LLNL, Dillon Engineering, Hill Engineering, and more.
 I have improved the professional presentation of the solicitation through a custom `proposal submission website`_ and a curated mailing list of 400+ potential sponsors.
-I collect midterm and final feedback via surveys from the sponsors [have these been helpful? maybe say something brief on that].
-Steve
-Velinsky and I have recruited 66 projects over the past two years that provided approximately $50k of project funding.
+I collect midterm and final feedback via surveys from the sponsors and used these to improve communication among the sponsors, teams, and instructors.
+Steve Velinsky and I have recruited 66 projects over the past two years that provided approximately $50k of project funding.

-After the 2017 course, I went with two students to deploy their water sanitation project on the Tonle Sap Lake in Cambodia, which was funded through two student awarded Blum Center Grants and a CITRIS Tech for Social Good grant [can you say this got featured on the front of the engineering mag or department webpage?].
+After the 2017 course, I went with two students to deploy their water sanitation project on the Tonle Sap Lake in Cambodia, which was funded through two student awarded Blum Center Grants and a CITRIS Tech for Social Good grant.
+This work has been featured in the College of Engineering magazine and website.

 Another very exciting element of this course is an exchange and design competition I have developed with my collaborators Profs.
-Petros Abraha and Shigemichi Oshima at Meijo University in Nagoya[,] Japan.
-Over the past two years some 20 Japanese students have visited Davis over three trips and participated in Engineering Week and the design showcase.
-We have held cultural exchange lunches and dinners, visited local engineering companies and research labs, and the students have competed in the final design competition with our students which has been a huge success [could separate into two sentences. e.g. "the highlight of the exchange was a final design competition between the Meijo and UCD students, which was a huge success"].
-This past year I was awarded a $24k `Global
-Affairs Seed Grant`_ and took 12 UCD student to Japan for an unbelievable trip.
-We visited Nobel Prize winning research labs, the Toyota factory and museum, and all of the students presented their work to over 80 students and faculty in an international setting.
+Petros Abraha and Shigemichi Oshima at Meijo University in Nagoya, Japan.
+Over the past two years, some 20 Japanese students have visited Davis over three trips and participated in Engineering Week and the CoE design showcase.
+We have held cultural exchange lunches and dinners and visited local engineering companies and research labs.  the highlight of the exchange have been the two final design competitions between the Meijo and UCD students, which was a huge success in terms of learning and cultural exchange.
+Due to these efforts, this past year I was awarded a $24k `Global Affairs Seed Grant`_ and took 12 UCD student to Japan for an unbelievable educational trip.
+We visited Nobel Prize winning research labs, the Toyota factory and museum, and all of the students presented their work to over 80 students and faculty in an international setting, something that is very unique for undergraduates.
+The Meijo Engineering Department was an incredible host.
+About a dozen of the faculty provided their personal time to us either through a lab tour or by attending the students' presentations.

 .. _instructor guide: https://moorepants.github.io/eme185/pages/instructor-guide.html
 .. _CATME: http://catme.org